From A Wiki of Ice and Fire

 Up until this point Daenerys was aware that her father was called The Mad King - but she thought that it was a lie.
 She had no idea the extent of her father’s insanity or that this trait ran in House Targaryen.

-This new-found knowledge of the madness in her bloodline concerns her.
+This new-found knowledge of the alleged madness in her bloodline concerns her.
 After hearing and seeing Quaithe standing under the persimmon tree, in the terrace of the Great Pyramid, she thinks about Ser Barristan’s warning that in the blood of the dragon there is a taint.
 She wonders briefly to herself if she is going mad.
+However, she most likely did see a reflection of Quaithe cast with the help of a glass candle, used by her for communication and clearvoyance

 |“||It runs in the blood. ||”|